artsy/artsy.github.io/_posts/2017-04-05-what-is-fastlane-match.markdown

 ## So, what is Match doing here?

 1. match creates a new key (the `*.p12`) - normally you would generate one of these through Keychain, and the entire team would to share this.
-We keep ours in [1password][].
+We keep ours in team [1Password][].
 It needs to be used consistently when request certificates from Apple though the "Request a Certificate from a Certificate Authority" part of getting your certs set up.

 2. Using [cert][]: match will use this key [to create a signing request][signing] for you.